aixocm/svndata/readme.txt

-this is a git version
+This is a git version
 hello,world !
 joaisjdasd
 aeasdasdas
+LLL
+asdasdhoasdasd